 In 2020, 66% of employees are now working from home at least some of the week, a situation that has been precipitated by COVID-19.

 Remote working certainly has its benefits.
 But it can also weigh your business down in the long-run if you haven’t put in place the right measures to ensure a smooth transition from the office to the home environment.

-In this article, we’ll be taking a look at whether your employees should work from home permanently and the things they will need so that the benefits are felt by them and your business.
+In this article, we’ll be taking a look at whether your employees should work from home permanently.
+Plus provide you with a checklist of all the equipment they will need to be successful while doing so.
+In the end, the hope is that the benefits are felt by them and your business.

 If you feel as though your business would thrive if your employees were working from home permanently, there are still a few factors to consider that may sway your thinking one way or the other:

 Lots of businesses are now allowing their employees to work from home, but some businesses are keeping a portion of their workforce in the office.

 It’s really important that you work out which roles can be done from home, and which are better suited to the office.
 For example, a personal assistant would be more helpful in the office, while an accounts worker could work from home.
 You could also look into a hybrid work model.

 It’s also worth figuring out if your business can sustain homeworkers financially.
 And if so, how many?

 Before you tell an employee to work from home permanently, first make sure that it is possible for them.
 For example, you need to make sure their environment is suited to their specific type of work.

 If they are handling sensitive information, it’s important that they will not be overheard.
 If they will be on conference calls a lot of the time, it may be necessary for them to have space where they will not be interrupted.